ni/NI-ELVIS-III-Python-Examples/README.md

    ```

 ## Install NI ELVIS III Python
+In this section we will download the NI ELVIS III Python examples.

 1. Configure GitHub.
    - Generate SSH keys and add to your GitHub account.
 If you are new to GitHub, you can type `ssh-keygen -t rsa -C "example@email.com"`  on Putty to generate a SSH key and add it to your GitHub account.
 See [Connecting to GitHub with SSH](https://help.github.com/articles/connecting-to-github-with-ssh/) for more helps.
 2. Download the NI ELVIS III Python helper library and Python Example from GitHub.
    - Download NI ELVIS III Python.

      ```
      git clone --recursive git@github.com:ni/NI-ELVIS-III-Python.git
      ```